gbv/jskos-server/README.md

   ```

 ### POST /annotations
-Saves an annotation in the database.
+Saves an annotation or multiple annotations in the database.

+* **URL Params**

+  `bulk=[boolean]` `1` or `true` enable bulk mode for importing multiple annotations into the database.
+Errors for individual annotations will be ignored and existing annotations will be overridden.
+The resulting set will only include the `id` for each annotation that was written into the database.

 * **Success Reponse**

-  Annotation object as it was saved in the database in [Web Annotation Data Model] format.
+  Annotation object or array of object as was saved in the database in [Web Annotation Data Model] format, or array of annotation objects with only a `id` if bulk mode was used.

+* **Error Response**

+  When a single annotation is provided, an error can be returned if there's something wrong with it (see [errors](#errors)).
+When multiple annotations are provided, the first error will be returned, except if bulk mode is enabled in which errors for individual annotations are ignored.

 ### PUT /annotations/:_id
 Overwrites an annotation in the database.